Date Updated: 08/26/2025

 • Fast heartbeat.

-• Fluttering, pounding or rapid heartbeat, called palpitations.
+• Fluttering, pounding or rapid heartbeat.

 • Swelling due to fluid buildup in the body, called edema.